cu-mkp/research-teaching-companion/content/about.md

 For more information, please visit: <https://www.makingandknowing.org/> and <https://scienceandsociety.columbia.edu/><br>

 To report a bug or malfunction in _Secrets of Craft and Nature in Renaissance France_, please send an email to
 <info@makingandknowing.org> with a detailed description or screenshot of the error message or section to be corrected.
 Alternatively, log any bugs by contributing to the [Project's Github repository](https://github.com/cu-mkp/m-k-manuscript-data) by opening an issue in our [issue tracker](https://github.com/cu-mkp/m-k-manuscript-data/issues).

-Thank you\!
+Thank you!

 <br>